Reviews You Can Rely On

 Our Verdict

 There are many reasons why the La Sportiva Katana Lace is a stalwart at crags across America.
 The subtly downturned sole and mild asymmetry ensure that you can hook into pockets or exploit the tiniest edges.
 Despite the downturn, this shoe keeps your foot in a relatively flat position, which is great for cracks and all-day comfort.
 A snug heel, combined with La Sportiva's P3 Platform technology, effectively contains your weight and focuses it precisely onto the toe.
 The 4 mm of Vibram XS Edge rubber holds onto pretty much anything while offering a moderate level of durability.
 It may not have the radical styling or complicated velcro closures of some other flashier models, but the Katana provides an unrivaled balance of performance across a wide variety of climbing styles.
 For these reasons, it takes home our top prize as the Editors' Choice Award winner.
-To see how it stacks up versus the competition, check out our review of the best climbing shoes.
+To see how it stacks up versus the competition, check out our review of climbing shoes.

 REASONS TO BUY